cgrdn/na-doxy/reference/README.md

+## Notes

+### Ito et al. (2024)

+"Mapping Dissolved Oxygen Concentrations by Combining Shipboard and Argo Observations Using Machine Learning Algorithms."

+- I like the inclusion of with/without Argo - is both an interesting question and a good way to showcase the value of the program.
+- Ship bottle and CTD data from WOD18.
+- Observations binned into 1 deg x 1 deg boxes.
+Defined on 47 depth levels from 0-1000m (WOD standard).
+Argo data mapped onto this same grid field.
+- ML _predictand_ is oxygen concentration.
+ML _predictors_ are absolute salinity, conservative temperature, pressure, potential density, buoyancy frequency, and time/location/month.
+- Both neural network and random forest algorithms are used through Scikit-learn (v.
+1.3)
+- Random 80%/20% learning/validation data sets.
+Also used Decadal Group K-folds method for validation (DKCV).
+- In DKCV, final "decade" is actually 15 years, effectively encompassing almost all of the Argo-O2 era.
+Nice for evaluation of the Argo program.

+## References

 Addey, Charles Izuma.
 2022.
 “Using Biogeochemical Argo Floats to Understand Ocean Carbon and Oxygen Dynamics.” *Nature Reviews Earth & Environment* 3 (11): 739–39.